 The use of contiguous / secant piling and diaphragm wall construction techniques to construct retaining walls is common in large commercial basement projects and often an efficient and cost-effective solution.
 The nature of these construction techniques is such that the only practical option is to apply waterproofing systems to the internal face of the retaining wall in order to reduce the risk of groundwater ingress between the piles.

-Safeguard offer a choice of systems for waterproofing these types of basement retaining wall.
+Safeguard offers a choice of systems for waterproofing these types of basement retaining wall.
 These are:

 Choosing which system to use will depend on a number of factors including site conditions, drainage options, and personal preference.
 Typical waterproofing methods using both systems are described on this page.
 However, it is suggested that our technical department are contacted on 01403 210204 to discuss specific projects.
 Alternatively, please fill in our basement enquiry form.

 Oldroyd Cavity Drainage System